rasikathakur/rasikathakur/README.md

 🎯 **Artificial Intelligence & Data Science Student** | 🚀 **Software Developer**

-*"Passionate about solving real-world problems through scalable software and thoughtful UI/UX that leave a lasting impact."* 💫
+*"Passionate about roles that challenge me to integrate backend systems with AI-driven intelligence, delivering scalable software solutions and thoughtful UI/UX that create lasting impact on real-world problems through technical excellence and collaborative innovation."* 💫

 **💡 Always open to collaborations, internships, and exciting opportunities!**